 Moderna is set to collect at least $17 billion in sales from mRNA-1273 in 2022.
 However, it’s uncertain how strong the revenue for its vaccine will be beyond this year.

 Moderna’s mRNA (messenger RNA) technology could be successful in other applications.
 The company’s pipeline includes mRNA vaccine candidates targeting cytomegalovirus (CMV), respiratory syncytial virus (RSV), and the flu.
 In addition, Moderna is developing experimental mRNA therapies for cancer and coronary artery disease.

 Vertex Pharmaceuticals is a leader in treating the underlying cause of cystic fibrosis (CF), a rare genetic disease characterized by lung infections and breathing problems.
 The biotech company currently markets four CF drugs: Kalydeco, Orkambi, Symdeko/Symkevi, and Trikafta/Kaftrio.

-Vertex and its partner CRISPR Therapeutics (NASDAQ:CRSP) are also evaluating an experimental gene-editing cell therapy that it's calling CTX001, which is currently in early-stage clinical trials for the rare blood disorders beta-thalassemia and sickle cell disease.
-Vertex additionally is conducting mid-stage clinical programs targeting acute pain and kidney diseases caused by mutations in the APOL1 gene.
-The company is also in the early stages of clinical testing for a cell therapy to treat type 1 diabetes.
+Vertex and its partner CRISPR Therapeutics (CRSP 2.42%) are also evaluating an experimental gene-editing cell therapy called CTX001, which is currently in clinical trials for treating the rare blood disorders beta-thalassemia and sickle cell disease.
+The companies expect to file for regulatory approvals of CTX001 in late 2022.

 Some life sciences products can make billions of dollars each year.
 At the same time, aging populations across the globe are driving the growth of practically every part of the life sciences industry.
 Many investors are taking a favorable view of the risk-reward profiles of top life sciences companies.